Vevey, Lake Geneva Switzerland

 Our two-night stay in northern Italy was at Tonco, a small village staying at Agriturismo Il Balcone Sul Monferrato, which focussed on agritourism.

-The owners and guests were so helpful in making sure we enjoyed our stay, enjoyed the local wine, and the places nearby to visit.
-Moncalvo and Santuario di Crea are only a short drive from the hotel.
+The owners and guests were so helpful in ensuring we enjoyed our stay.
+They had great suggestions for tasting the local wine and visiting Moncalvo and Santuario di Crea, which are only a short drive from the hotel.

 The drive to Tonto took us through Asti.

-Yes, we did buy a bottle, and we did take time to visit some of Asti’s historical sights too.
+Yes, we bought a bottle and also took time to visit some of Asti’s historical sights.

 a person praying in front of the Shroud of Turin

-The next day, we headed to Turin, just over an hour’s drive via the motorway to get there early, returning through the countryside in the afternoon.
+The next day, we headed to Turin, just over an hour’s drive via the motorway from Tonco.

-Here is a city walking map for when you visit Turin to capture all the places of interest.
-Click here on Walkli.com.
+We watched the city waking up and studied our walking map to capture all the places of interest.

 Driving through northern Italy’s countryside